 The headline was ruined three days later when the press-loving leader met a group of reporters in a bid to end any premature speculation of his demise.

-Unabashed, Rehman Malik, Pakistan's interior minister, maintained doubts about the video following the meeting, claiming it was Mehsud's look-alike brother that featured in the footage.
+Unabashed, Rehman Malik, the then Pakistan's interior minister, maintained doubts about the video following the meeting, claiming it was Mehsud's look-alike brother that featured in the footage.

 | Hakimullah was involved in al-Balawi's attack on CIA operatives in Afghanistan [AFP]